joaquimmmagalhaes/sftpgo/docs/full-configuration.md

     - 0, disable quota tracking.
 REST API to scan users home directories/virtual folders and update quota will do nothing
     - 1, quota is updated each time a user uploads or deletes a file, even if the user has no quota restrictions
     - 2, quota is updated each time a user uploads or deletes a file, but only for users with quota restrictions and for virtual folders.
 With this configuration, the `quota scan` and `folder_quota_scan` REST API can still be used to periodically update space usage for users without quota restrictions and for folders
+  - `delayed_quota_update`, integer.
+This configuration parameter defines the number of seconds to accumulate quota updates.
+If there are a lot of close uploads, accumulating quota updates can save you many queries to the data provider.
+If you want to track quotas, a scheduled quota update is recommended in any case, the stored quota may be incorrect for several reasons, such as an unexpected shutdown while uploading files, temporary provider failures, files copied outside of SFTPGo, and so on.
+You could use the [quotascan example](../examples/quotascan) as a starting point.
+0 means immediate quota update.
   - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
   - `users_base_dir`, string.
 Users default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See [Custom Actions](./custom-actions.md) for more details